 We are committed to protecting the privacy of patient information and to handling your personal information in a responsible manner in accordance with the Privacy Act 1988 (Cth), the Privacy Amendment (Enhancing Privacy Protection) Act 2012, the Australian Privacy Principles and relevant State and Territory privacy legislation (referred to as privacy legislation).

 We collect information that is necessary and relevant to provide you with medical care and treatment, and manage our medical practice.
 This information may include your name, address, date of birth, gender, health information, family history, credit card and direct debit details and contact details.
 This information may be stored on our computer medical records system and/or in handwritten medical records.

-In emergency situations we may also need to collect information from your General Practitioner, other treating health professionals, relatives or friends.
+In emergency situations we may also need to collect information from your relatives or friends.

 We may be required by law to retain medical records for certain periods of time depending on your age at the time we provide services.

 Use and Disclosure